-Generally, the CPI was used as the measure of inflation for this component.
+Generally, the CPI was used as the measure of inflation for this component as it is often available before the GDP deflator is available.
 When these data were unavailable, the GDP deflator inflation rate was used.
-The zero-to-10 country ratings were derived by the following formula: $(V{max} - V_i) / (V{max} - V{min})$ multiplied by 10. $V_i$ represents the rate of inflation during the most recent year.
+The zero-to-10 country ratings were derived by the following formula: $(V{max}-V_i)\,/\,(V{max}-V{min})$ multiplied by 10. $V_i$ represents the rate of inflation during the most recent year.
 The values for $V{min}$ and $V{max}$ were set at zero and 50%, respectively-the lower the rate of inflation, the higher the rating.
 Countries that achieve perfect price stability earn a rating of 10.
 As the inflation rate moves toward a 50% annual rate, the rating for this component moves toward zero.
 A zero rating is assigned to all countries with an inflation rate of 50% or more.

-Sources World Bank, World Development Indicators (various issues); International Monetary Fund, International Financial Statistics (various issues).
+Sources World Bank, World Development Indicators; International Monetary Fund, International Financial Statistics.